SouradeepDutta18/CUSTOMER_INVITE_API/README.md

 # Customer Invite API

-This Rails API allows uploading a JSON lines file of customers and returns those within **100 km of Mumbai**.
+This Rails API allows uploading a JSON lines file of customers and returns those within **100 km distance from Mumbai office location**.
+It returns customers sorted by User ID in ascending order.
 It includes API key authentication and rate limiting.

 ## Features